vividcolors/unmagical/README.md

 # Unmagical

+**CAUTION: This software is in the development stage.
+Please note that the concept and specifications are subject to change.**

-Unmagical is a web front-end framework that aims to build applications of up to medium size at high speed.
+Unmagical is a web front-end framework that aims to build applications of up to medium size quickly.
 Unmagical has the following features:

 - It is written in TypeScript.
 You can build your application in JavaScript or TypeScript.